Peter Mukerjea: Sheena Bora murder

 In August 2015, Peter was questioned by Mumbai Police in connection with the alleged murder of Sheena Bora, his step daughter.
 He submitted a written statement to the police that was prepared in conjunction with his lawyer.
 He claimed that his passport was evidence that he was in Rome at the time of the murder in April 2012.

 In November 2015 Peter was arrested by the Central Bureau of Investigation (CBI) for his alleged role in the murder conspiracy.
 He was kept in CBI custody for two weeks during which period he subjected to a polygraph test with his consent and in the presence of his lawyer.
-In December 2015 Peter was remanded to judicial custody in Arthur Road Jail.
+In December 2015 Peter was remanded to judicial custody in Mumbai Central Jail.
 CBI officials were granted multiple extensions to his judicial custody based on their contention that Peter and Indrani Mukerjea siphoned off money from INX Media and parked it in an offshore bank account in Sheena Bora's name.
 In February 2016 the CBI filed a chargesheet against him that charged him under Sections 302 (murder), 120-B (conspiracy) and 201 (causing disappearance of evidence) of the Indian Penal Code.
-On 20 March 2020, Peter was released from Arthur Road Jail, six weeks after he was granted bail by the High Court and over 4.5 years after his initial arrest.
+On 20 March 2020, Peter was released from Mumbai Central Jail, six weeks after he was granted bail by the High Court and over 4.5 years after his initial arrest.